-During World War II, Pasadena became a base for much of the military traffic, turning many of the hotels into military command headquarters and lodging for soldiers.
+During World War II, Pasadena became a base for much of the military traffic, turning many hotels into military command headquarters and lodging for soldiers.
 The Vista del Arroyo Hotel was purchased by the Army and became a convalescent hospital for the wounded.
 In the meantime, the city was turning to a more industrial focus.

-By 1950 the population had increased to more than 100,000 and the city that was once known for its attraction to tourists was inundated with smog from its high industrial areas.
+By 1950 the population had increased to more than 100,000, and the city that was once known for its attraction to tourists was inundated with smog from its high industrial areas.
 The heart of the city became dilapidated and major companies began to leave.

-A drive north on Orange Grove leads to the Gamble House, a large Arts, and Crafts era home built in 1908 by David and Mary Gamble of Proctor and Gamble fame.
+A drive north on Orange Grove leads to the Gamble House, a large Arts and Crafts era home built in 1908 by David and Mary Gamble of Proctor and Gamble fame.
 South of Colorado Boulevard at 39 South El Molino Avenue is the Pasadena Playhouse which has been entertaining Pasadena audiences for 80 years.
-In neighboring San Marino is the Botanical Gardens and the Huntington Library, Art Collections.
+In neighboring, San Marino is the Botanical Gardens and the Huntington Library, Art Collections.

 A second alignment, referred to as Alternate Route 66, began in 1938 and went westward on Colorado Boulevard (also called Colorado Street), crossing the famous Colorado Street Bridge before turning south on Figueroa Street and rejoining the original route.